YuanTony/chemistry-assistant/fine-tune-model/README.md

 curl -LO https://huggingface.co/juntaoyuan/chemistry-assistant-13b/resolve/main/chemistry-assistant-13b-q5_k_m.gguf
 ```

+> Small LLMs often have problems understanding and following the context provided by the RAG search results.
+That is why finetuning those small LLMs is important.
+With finetuning, the LLMs become more sensitive to the RAG materials that are in its subject area.

 ## Build the finetune utility from llama.cpp

 The `finetune` utility in llama.cpp can work with quantitized GGUF files on CPUs, and hence dramatically reducing the hardware requirements and expen